tristanlatr/wpscan_out_parse/README.md

 optional arguments:
-  -h, --help            show this help message and exit --format <Format>     output format, choices are: "cli", "html", "json" --alerts              display only alerts and summary.
-Implies --no_warnings.
-  --summary             display ony the summary of issues per component.
+  -h, --help            show this help message and exit --format <Format>     output format, choices are: "cli", "html", "json" --summary             display ony the summary of issues per component.
   --inline              display only one line like: "WPScan result summary: alerts={}, warnings={}, infos={}, error={}".
-  --no_warn             do not display warnings, only summary and alerts.
+  --no_warnings         do not display warnings, only summary and alerts.
 Implies --no_infos.
   --no_infos            do not display informations and findinds.
   --no_summary          do not display the summary of issues.
   --show_all            show all findings details (found by, confidence, confirmed by).